 There is wide consensus among scientists and policy makers that an energy transition is urgent and essential in order to keep global warming within acceptable limits.
 This has been formalized in various international treaties and agreements, such as the Paris Agreement and, more recently, the European Green Deal, which introduces a new growth strategy for Europe, emphasizing the need for a just and inclusive transition for all.

-Utrecht University and Eindhoven University of Technology are now joining forces by establishing a joint Fair Energy Transition Center.
-The Center aims at a comprehensive understanding of what a just and inclusive energy transition amounts to in an international context, turning climate and environmental challenges into opportunities.
+Utrecht University and Eindhoven University of Technology have joined forces by establishing a joint Fair Energy Transition Center.
+The Center provides a comprehensive understanding of what a just and inclusive energy transition amounts to in an international context, turning climate and environmental challenges into opportunities.

 The complex interrelationships between all the elements mentioned above raise the question how to assess energy transition policies in terms of their environmental, economic, social, moral and political implications.
 This does require technology assessment in form of an integrative assessment, since it is well-known that social, economic and political dimensions are decisive for the success of energy transitions.
 Moreover, the transition needs to be just and inclusive on a global scale, between generations, and between different social groups and regions.
 If it is not fair, it will not be acceptable for and accepted by many of the stakeholders who need to carry out the energy transition.
 Considerations of fairness and justice should thus be integral parts of future developments of energy technologies.

 STRONG GROUPS IN ENERGY RESEARCH